 Georgia continues to cooperate with the international rating companies Standard & Poor's, Fitch and Moody's.
 The country maintains stable ratings.
 Currently, Georgia has stable BB- rating according to Standard & Poor's, BB- positive rating according to Fitch and Ba2 stable rating according to Moody's.
-On the other hand, there is a deterioration of the ratings in the countries of the region according to Moody's.
+On the other hand, there was a deterioration of the ratings in the countries of the region, but credit ratings have started to improve in our neighbor countries from the end of 2017.

-S&P and Fitch worsened ratings of Azerbaijan and affirmed to BB+ negative, which was changed from BBB+ in 2016, however outlook has improved from negative to stable in February 2018, according to Fitch.
+S&P and Fitch worsened ratings of Azerbaijan and affirmed to BB+ negative, which was changed from BBB+ in 2016, however outlook has improved from negative to stable at the beginning of 2018, according to both companies.
 Moody's decreased it from Baa3 to Ba1 in 2016 and from Ba1 to Ba2 in the previous year.
 Moody's also decreased rating of Armenia from Ba3 to B1.
+According to Fitch, rating of Armenia is B+ positive.

 According to S&P and Moody's, Russia's credit rating deteriorated as well.
-Compared to December 2014, Russia's credit rating deteriorated from Baa3 to Ba1 according to Moody's and from BBB- to BB+ according to S&P.
+Compared to December 2014, Russia's credit rating deteriorated from Baa3 to Ba1 according to Moody's and from BBB- to BB+ according to S&P. As for the beginning of 2018, rating of Russia is still BBB- stable according to S&P and Fitch.

-Moody's decreased rating of Turkey from Baa3 to Ba1 in September 2016 and from stable to negative in March 2017, in 2018 rating has deteriorated to Ba2, while S&P decreased its rating from BB+ to BB in July 2017 and Fitch decreased from BBB- to BB+.
+Moody's decreased rating of Turkey from Baa3 to Ba1 in September 2016 and from stable to negative in March 2017, in 2018 rating has deteriorated to Ba2.
+S&P decreased its rating from BB+ to BB in 2016 and to "BB-" in 2018, while Fitch decreased from BBB- to BB+.